Techwithram/Edge-AI-Semiconductor-Defect-Classification_DeeptechHackathon_2026/docs/dataset_description.md

 - Image quality        : Clear defect visibility with minimal background noise
 - Resolution           : Standardized during preprocessing

-## 📂Dataset Split
+## 📂Dataset Organization and Split

-At the current stage, the dataset is organized into:
+The dataset is organized following the **YOLO object detection format**, where images and labels are stored in separate directories.
+The current dataset includes:

 - **Training set**
 - **Validation set**

-A dedicated **test set** will be created in later phases to evaluate generalization performance and to align with organizer-provided test data during Phase 2 of the hackathon.
+Each split contains:
+- An `images/` directory with inspection images
+- A `labels/` directory with corresponding YOLO-format annotations

+This structure enables direct compatibility with YOLO-based training and evaluation pipelines.

 ## 🔄Dataset Evolution